The category of partial group actions: quotients, (co)limits and groupoids: Partial actions associated to the same groupoid

 Thus, the composition of isomorphisms

 is such that

-Therefore, we can restrict the class of partial actions on $X$ such that the isomorphisms of their respective groupoid partial actions are of the form \eqref{eq: first restiction of partial actions}, i.e., a partial action of such from is a partial action $\alpha$ of a group $S$ on $X$ equipped with a group homomorphism $\phi: G_{\Gamma} \to S$ such that $(y, g, x) \in \Gamma \mapsto (y, \phi(g), x) \in \Psi(\alpha)$ is an isomorphism of groupoids. \end{remark}
+Therefore, we can restrict ourselves to the class of partial actions on $X$ such that the isomorphisms of their respective groupoid partial actions are of the form \eqref{eq: first restriction of partial actions}, i.e., a partial action of such form is a partial action $\alpha$ of a group $S$ on $X$ equipped with a group homomorphism $\phi: G_{\Gamma} \to S$ such that $(y, g, x) \in \Gamma \mapsto (y, \phi(g), x) \in \Psi(\alpha)$ is an isomorphism of groupoids. \end{remark}

-We can impose further restrictions, consider a partial action $\alpha = (S, X, \{ X_h \}, \{ \alpha_h \})$ of $S$ on $X$ of the form \eqref{eq: first restiction of partial actions} with morphism of groups $\phi: G_{\Gamma} \to S$.
+We can impose further restrictions, consider a partial action $\alpha = (S, X, \{ X_h \}, \{ \alpha_h \})$ of $S$ on $X$ of the form \eqref{eq: first restriction of partial actions} with morphism of groups $\phi: G_{\Gamma} \to S$.
 We can then define a new partial action $\hat{\alpha}=(\im \phi,\{ X_h \}_{h \in \im \phi}, \{ \alpha_h \}_{h \in \im \phi})$ of $\im \phi$ on $X$.
 It is clear that $\hat{\alpha}$ is a partial action, and this partial action contains all the information about $\alpha$ but the original group, as we will prove in the following lemma: \begin{lemma} Let $\alpha$ be a partial action of $S$ on $X$ such that $\Psi(\alpha) \cong \Gamma$ and the isomorphism has the form

 where $\phi: G_\Gamma \to S$ is the morphism of groups given in Corollary~\ref{c: Universal property of G Gamma}.
 If $\alpha_h \neq \emptyset$, then $h \in \im \phi$. \end{lemma} \begin{proof} If $\alpha_h \neq \emptyset$, then there exists $x \in X_{h^{-1}}$, consequently $(\alpha_h(x), h, x) \in \Psi(\alpha)$.
 Since, $(1_X, \phi)$ is an isomorphism of groupoids, then $(\alpha_h(x), \phi(g), x) = (\alpha_h(x), h, x)$, for some $g \in G_{\Gamma}$.
 Hence, $\phi(g)=h$. \end{proof}